-S2 subject choice takes place in February and March with the opportunity for parents to find out more about the procedures at an Information Evening in February.
+S3 subject choice takes place in February and March with the opportunity for parents to find out more about the procedures at an Information Evening in March.
 We would always insist pupils keep their choice of subjects broad, in order to address any change to their planned careers intentions as they move up through the school.
+A review of our curriculum will take place in 2014-15.
+We will take account of the views of young people and their families as well as school staff.